Contents

 RAG combines the generative power of LLMs with a retrieval system that pulls verified information from your documents, knowledge bases, or databases.
 Before generating a response, the system searches a vector database for relevant content and grounds the LLM’s output in factual data.

 This architecture solves the hallucination problem for domain-specific chatbots.
 A healthcare chatbot using RAG retrieves answers from approved medical guidelines rather than generating responses from general training data.
-Organizations evaluating RAG architecture for knowledge-intensive chatbot applications typically begin with a machine learning consulting engagement to assess data readiness.
+Organizations evaluating RAG architecture for knowledge-intensive chatbot applications typically begin with AI chatbot strategy consulting to assess data readiness before any build decision.

 NLP, machine learning, LLMs, and RAG form the four technology layers behind modern chatbots.
 Understanding these layers helps you evaluate which chatbot type fits your specific use case.